robgonnella/releasaurus/book/src/troubleshooting.md

 **Solutions**:

-- **Check token scopes** - Ensure your token has required permissions:
+- **Check token scopes** - Ensure your token has required permissions

 #### Issue: "Repository not found" with valid repository